 Arch Rock can be reached from White Tank Campground along the arch nature trail.
 White Tank Campground is located in the northeast section of the park.
 If you decide to camp at White Tank Campground it’s first-come, first served for campsites.

 Keys Creek Ranch

-Keys Creek Ranch is can be visited by booking a guided tour from the park visitor center or calling 760-367-5522.
+Keys Creek Ranch is can be visited by booking a guided tour.
+Call park visitor center for information 760-367-5522.
 The ranch is located near Hidden Valley Campground and preserves several early buildings along with a collection of mining equipment.

 Lost Horse Mine